Sygyzmundovych/sap-community-developer-challenge-hana-multimodel/setup/setup.md

 ![](resources/110_iPython.png)

-If you did this whole exercise to participate in the Developer Challenge in June 2024, then this screenshot is what is required from you to provide 🤓
+If you did this whole exercise to participate in the [Developer Challenge in June 2024](https://community.sap.com/t5/application-development-blog-posts/developer-challenge-sap-hana-multi-model-using-python-in-sap-business/ba-p/13722560), then this screenshot is what is required from you to provide in the thread https://community.sap.com/t5/application-development-discussions/submissions-for-quot-sap-hana-cloud-multi-model-quot-developer-challenge/m-p/13722570/highlight/true#M2028356  🎉